openshift/enhancements/enhancements/update/dont-require-registry-during-reboot-and-upgrade.md

 #### Dev Preview -> Tech Preview

-- Ability to boot clusters in disconnected environments without a registry server.
+- Ability to reboot nodes in disconnected environments without a registry server.

 - Ability to upgrade clusters in disconnected environments without a registry server.

-- Availability of the tests that verify the boot and upgrade without a registry server.
+- Availability of the tests that verify the reboots of nodes and upgrade without a registry server.

 - Availability of the tests that verify that no OCP component uses the `Always` pull policy.